ZecchinLeonardo/zecchin_archaeo-extraction-prompt-eval/pdf_to_text/README.md

 ## Layout chunking

+Temporary solution : `pdftotext` of Poppler

 We use the
 [LayoutPDFReader](https://github.com/nlmatics/llmsherpa?tab=readme-ov-file#layoutpdfreader)
 AI-powered tool for chunking in an optimized way the extractable text of a document, with keeping the text information stored in list and tables in a format cleanly structured for AI understanding.

 We will show here also how to self-host the llmsherpa server required to do so.